-Part provides the putByteStream() method that streams its byte stream in mail-safe form suitable for transmission.
+Part provides the writeTo() method that writes its byte stream in mail-safe form suitable for transmission.
 This byte stream is typically an aggregation of the Part attributes and the byte stream for its content.

 4.2 The Address Class